AHartNtkn/AHartNtkn.github.io/_posts/2021-01-08-Basic-Bijective-Godel-Encodings.md

   - [Generating Bijections between HOAS and the Natural Numbers by John Boyland](https://arxiv.org/pdf/1009.2790.pdf)

 However, the general trick requires the arguments to `fmapOf` and `to/fromNat` in the definitions of `NatToF` and `FToNat` to change as `cata` and `ana` recurse.
-This requires a more general recursion scheme than what I used here, but I'm not sure what's needed.

-Lastly, I'll wrap back to my dream at the beginning of this post.
+This requires a more general recursion scheme than what I used here.
+To clearify that, I'll wrap back to my dream at the beginning of this post.
 What would it take to Godel encode dependently typed data?
 In a [previous blog post](http://anthonylorenhart.com/2020-08-31-Datatypes-as-Dialgebras/) I talked about the formulation of dependent types as initial/final dialgebras.
 Presumably, we can take an isomorphic dialgebra to get isomorphic constructors/eliminators for dependent types.
 For example, vectors are the initial dialgebra between;

 ```
 F(X) = (1,   λ n .
 A × X n)